-Proposed Information Technology Governance Contextual Model
+Proposed it Governance Contextual Model

-The Contextual Model of IT Governance is classified into four layers (see Figure 2).
+The proposed contextual model of IT governance is classified into four layers (Figure 2).
 At the highest level is Corporate Governance Theories (Layer 1) that present the overall strategic direction and control of information technology governance.
 This layer aligns IT governance with corporate governance (von Solms, 2006).
-The figure also consists of IT Governance (Layer 2), which are made up of models (centralized, decentralized, federal), processes (COBIT, ISO 27002, ITIL), relational mechanisms (strategic dialog, training, knowledge sharing, effective communication), and structures (consisting of boards of directors, chief executive officers, top management, IT executives, IT committees).
-The IT Governance Motivation (Layer 3) describes the motivation for IT governance practices, leading to IT Governance Domains (Layer 4), which are IT governance domains (focus) areas such as strategic alignment, resource management, risk management, performance measurement, and value delivery.
-Finally, the core of the model represents the benefits.
-Each layer of the model is presented and discussed in the following sections provides mapping to IT governance domain areas (Layer 4) (see Figure 2).
-Though there are others, three governance theories are presented here, namely agency theory, stakeholder theory, and organizational theory.
+Figure 2 also includes IT Governance Mechanisms (Layer 2), which is made up of models (centralized, decentralized, federal), processes, relational mechanisms (strategic dialog, training, knowledge sharing, effective communication), and structures (consisting of board of directors, chief executive officers, top management, IT executives, IT committees).
+The IT Governance Motivation (Layer 3) describes the motivation for IT governance practices.
+This leads to IT Governance Domains (Layer 4), which are IT governance focus areas such as strategic alignment, resource management, risk management, performance measurement, and value delivery.
+Finally, the core of the model represents the benefits of IT governance which organizations would derive from adopting IT governance.
+IT governance can offer organizations many benefits, including gaining competitive advantage, reduction of operational cost, protection against legal and regulatory compliance, improved customer trust, creating stakeholder confidence, protection of organizational reputation, mitigation of IT risks, and improved efficiency (see Figure 2).